 You can quite literally experiment with different ideas before you set anything in stone.

-The obvious choice for gathering ideas and inspiration online is of course, Pinterest.
+The obvious choice for gathering ideas and inspiration online is, of course, Pinterest.

 By creating a Pinterest board and inviting others to work on it, you are creating a collaborative virtual space where you can together collect different ideas and concepts.
 If you're really struggling with developing storylines of your five personal brand themes, then watch this episode on Mwah TV,

-Title them with each of your themes and start looking around and seeing if you can find some new ideas and inspiration to help you round out the storylines of your personal brand that you're using on your social media which we actually spoke about on this episode,
+Title them with each of your Personal Brand themes and start looking around and seeing if you can find some new ideas and inspiration to help you round out the storylines of your personal brand that you're using on your social media which we actually spoke about on this episode,

 and you're gonna be able to come up with much better personal branded themes.

 Quick question for you, have you got a working brand guidelines document?
+If the answer to that question is no, I really wanna know why.

-If you’re a little bit scared or you don’t want the rest of the world seeing your honest answer, you can just DM me on Instagram.
+You can just DM me on Instagram.
 I promise I won't tell anyone!

 So when I'm working on a moodboard for a client, specifically to do with preparations for a photoshoot.
 I'm gonna pull everything out from Pinterest.
 It's usually a secret board that me and my team, as well as the client, have been collaborating on and then I'm gonna put it together in a collage way, and I'm gonna use Photoshop to do that.

 The art of collage itself is quite a literal way of mashing ideas together.
 By layering them on top of each other.
-And for me, I really love the way that looking at a collage makes your eyes dance around the page in an unpredicted way.Creative Cloud for teams
+And for me, I really love the way that looking at a collage makes your eyes dance around the page in an unpredicted way.

 It's a great way to gather a sense of a mood...

-or a sense of the emotion that we wanna evoke in a photoshoot for instance, without being very rigid in the way that you do it.
+or a sense of the emotion that we wanna evoke in a photoshoot for instance, without being very rigid in the way that we do it.
 You're giving people permission, to play around with the ideas and form the idea you want them to in their brain in their way.

 Of course, you don't have to be fully au fait with working with Photoshop.

-You could even just print everything out from Pinterest, cut it all up and layer it together and get a Pritt stick and stick it all out on a mountboard.
+You could even just print everything out from Pinterest, cut it all up and layer it together and get a Pritt stick and stick it all out on a mount board.

 I find the time it takes to cut everything out neatly and stick it all after re-positioning it is a great way to create a mental pause to let the ideas solidify and evolve about what you are moodboarding in your mind.

-A quick shout out now to Moodzer.
+A quick shout-out now to Moodzer.